+Glaucoma is a chronic disease that requires life-long treatment and monitoring.
 Although there is no cure for glaucoma, it can usually be adequately managed with medication or surgical treatment.
 The medication available today can treat glaucoma more successfully, requiring fewer individuals to undergo surgery.
+The aim of glaucoma treatment is to reduce the eye pressure to a safe level, to preserve the remaining vision.

-Only your eye doctor can establish the adequacy of glaucoma control, and regular follow-up is required to ensure that the glaucoma control is at its optimum.
+Only a Glaucoma Specialist can establish the adequacy of glaucoma control, and regular follow-up is required to ensure that the glaucoma control is at its optimum.

-Certain forms of glaucoma, particularly angle-closure glaucoma, can benefit from laser treatment (iridotomy).
+Certain forms of glaucoma, particularly angle-closure glaucoma, can benefit from laser treatment (iridotomy) to open up the angles.
 Here, a laser is used to create a small opening in the iris (the coloured portion of the eye) to allow fluid to drain.
 It is a simple out-patient treatment that takes only a few minutes to get done.
 As a precautionary step, the procedure is done for both eyes.

 Implement simple self-care practices to help prevent or slow down the progression of glaucoma.